arXiv/accessibility2024/source/presenter-guidelines.md

 **Hint from a pro:** To preserve continuity between the pre-recorded intro video and the live event, wear the same shirt for both!

 ## Presentation materials
-If you reference additional materials such as slides, please share the files with us over email and we will post them for attendees ahead of time.
+If you reference additional materials such as slides, please share the files with us over email, and we will post them for attendees ahead of time.

-If you will use a slide deck keep the following in mind:
+If you use a slide deck keep the following in mind:

 - When presenting, speak the information on your screen out loud.
 Not everyone can see your screen.
 - In the slide deck itself add alt text descriptions to images, charts, and graphs.